 Let's talk about stepping - Suction Cups Under Your Feet

 Oftentimes students ask, “Where in my foot should my weight be?”
-I have seen several videos that tell the viewer that in this posture the weight is in the heel, and in the next posture the weight is in the “bubbling well” point.
+I have seen several videos that instruct viewers to place their weight in the heel during one posture, and then in the "bubbling well" point in the next.

-However, Tai Chi is made up of continuous movement which means that your weight is dynamic and changes all the time!
-In higher stances, the weight is closer to the middle of the foot and in lower stances it is closer to the heels.
-The question of where your weight goes in your foot misses the point.
+However, Tai Chi consists of continuous movement, which means your weight is dynamic and constantly shifting.
+In higher stances, the weight tends to be centered closer to the middle of the foot, while in lower stances, it shifts slightly toward the heels.
+So, asking where your weight should go in your foot often misses the deeper point.

-If your feet are soft and have a hollow (an arch), and the toes are lightly touching the floor, your weight placement will be where it needs to be.
-In this article we will explain how to do this and why we want to do it.
+If your feet are soft, with a natural hollow (an arch), and your toes are lightly touching the floor, then your weight will naturally find its proper placement.
+In this article, we explain how to achieve this and why it is important.

-There is an aspect of walking that is rarely mentioned, but which is crucial for rooting and transferring energy between the ground and the legs.
-Whether standing still or moving, the feet should always be kept “soft” with a hollow (the arches of the feet slightly arched upward) with the toes lightly touching the floor.
-By doing this, you create a “suction cup” under each foot.
+There is an often-overlooked aspect of walking that is crucial for rooting and transferring energy between the ground and the legs.
+Whether standing still or in motion, your feet should always remain "soft," maintaining a gentle arch under the instep, with the toes lightly touching the floor.
+This creates a subtle suction cup effect under each foot.

 Activity 1:

 Hollowness is also created by the expansion of the joints within the foot, including the toes.
-To feel and understand this place the palm of your hand on a table.
-Press your palm into the table, and as you can see it flattens out (Figure 1).
-You can feel the tension in your palm and wrist.
-You can also feel the energy going out of your fingertips and dispersing away.
-Now, relax your palm and allow it to hollow from the inside.
-The back of your hand naturally rises and the energy coming out of your fingertips feels like it’s accumulating in the hollow (Figure 2).
-This is what your feet should feel like.
+To better understand this, let’s use the palm of the hand as an analogy.
+Place your palm flat on a table and press it down.
+The palm flattens (Figure 1), creating tension in the hand and wrist.
+You may notice that the energy feels stagnant, as if it has nowhere to go.
+Now, relax your palm and allow it to hollow from within.
+The back of the hand naturally lifts, and the energy seems to gather in the hollow (Figure 2) before flowing out through the fingertips.
+This is the sensation your feet should have in Tai Chi—soft, slightly lifted, and alive with energy.

 Figure 1.
 Hand flattened